 Step 4: Mask the space.

-Use painter’s tape and plastic drop cloths to mask off all of the cabinet interiors, appliances, counter tops, surrounding walls, ceiling, and floor.
+Use painter’s tape and plastic drop cloths to mask off all of the cabinet interiors, appliances, counter tops, surrounding walls, ceiling, and floor - basically anything you don't want to accidentally paint spray.

 Step 5: Prime and paint the cabinets.